 Fortunately, Tristan came along after a while and woke us up.
 Good thing – I didn’t need a sunburned nose!
 He told us we needed to head home.
 I had that sandy, salty, wind blown feel to my fur, so I agreed it was time to go!

 There was much napping and snoring on the drive home.
 Going to the beach wears one out!
-I was glad to have finished the summer with a day of beach fun.
-I think my friends had a good time too.
-Now I’m ready for the temperatures to go down and the leaves start falling.
-Let Fall begin!!
+I was glad to have had a chance to spend a day having some beach fun.
+I think my friends had a good time too!!!
+Have a great week!